kevinyswong/kevinyswong.github.io/index.md

   decline, duplicity, conformity, and obligatory surface charm over actual
   virtue:
   <blockquote>
-  The needs of the body constitute the foundation of society, those of the mind its ornamentation.
   While government and law provide for the security and well-being of people in their collective life, the sciences, letters, and arts—less despotic though perhaps more powerful—wrap garlands of flowers around the chains that weight people down.
 They stifle the sense of freedom that people once had and for which they sensed that they were born, making them love their own servitude, and turning them into what is called a civilized people.
-  Need erected thrones; the sciences and arts consolidated them.
+Need erected thrones;
+  the sciences and arts consolidated them.
 Let the Powers that rule the earth cherish all talents and protect those who practice them!
 Civilized peoples, cultivate your talents!
 Happy slaves, you are indebted to them for the delicate, exquisite tastes you are so proud of, that sweetness of disposition and urbanity of manners that make social relations so easy and pleasant—in short, the appearance of virtues without the possession of a single one . . .
   Certain excesses will be condemned, certain vices abhorred, but others will be honored in the name of virtue, and people will be obliged either to have them or to pretend to have them.
   </blockquote>
   We now return to a text we previously mentioned, Rousseau's Second Discourse, in which he traces, through his hypothetical historical development of